zowepsilon/proof_checker/README.md

 \frac{\Gamma ⊦ F}{ \Gamma ⊦ F \lor G} \text{(or left introduction)}
 ```

-the program can infer that the hypothesis must be `F` from the conclusion and the shape of the rule only.
+the program can infer that the hypothesis must be $F$ from the conclusion and the shape of the rule only.

 ### Examples